Last updated on April 13, 2026

 Colossal Dreadmaw

-Colossal Dreadmaw may seem like an odd choice to top this list but bear with me.
+Colossal Dreadmaw may seem like an odd choice to top this list but bare with me.
 There’s more than raw power that goes into designing creatures.
-You could argue that this slot belongs to something like Ragavan, Nimble Pilferer, but Dreadmaw is a triumph beyond power level.
+You could argue that this slot belongs to something like Magic's best pirate Ragavan, Nimble Pilferer (it does), but Dreadmaw is a triumph beyond power level.

 Dreadmaw also functions as a beautiful expression of green’s color identity.
 A 6-mana 6/6 with trample strikes the perfect balance of a powerful threat that’s efficient regarding its mana cost.
 Meanwhile, Ragavan provides such an insane amount of card advantage, mana fixing, and ramp for 1 mana (or 2, if you’d like to ignore summoning sickness and dodge sorcery speed removal), replacing the Dreadmaw’s elegance with blunt force – which does sound kind of red, so Ragavan has that going for it.